EXTENDED BUSINESS HOURS

 2. The Layout

+The layout of an outdoor kitchen is just as important as the layout of the kitchen indoors, if not more.
+For starters, you’ll want to be able to have a layout that provides shading from the sun and heat so your time outside is still enjoyable.
+Opposed to preparing for the heat, you should also be prepared for other conditions, such as rain or even snow.
+Another part of the layout to consider is seating and eating arrangements.
+Your outdoor kitchen is primarily meant to serve as a place to cook while entertaining.
+Your guests are going to want to know where they can sit and hang out to make the space serve its purpose.
+Also, you will want the layout to allow you to be able to converse with your guests while cooking.
 The last important part of the layout will be setting up a specific area for the appliances and items needed.
-Your outdoor kitchen should be split up into three sections: a dry area for cooking, a cold area for refrigeration and cooling items, and a wet area for a sink.
+Your open-air kitchen should be split up into three sections: a dry area for cooking, a cold area for refrigeration and cooling items, and a wet area for a sink.
 You should have all these sections included in the space so you can eliminate the time of going back and forth between inside and outside.

 1. Design Style

 The design and style are ultimately a personal preference, but it’s definitely something to take into consideration before building.
 You may want to have your outdoor kitchen match the same style as the general theme of your home or replicate your kitchen to match perfectly for consistency.
 Or you may use this as a reason to explore different styles to use outdoors.
-If it’s significantly different from the rest of your home, since it’s outside it won’t clash with your indoor theme.
+If it’s significantly different from the rest of your home, since it’s outside, it won’t clash with your indoor theme.

 2. Appliances Needed

-To build off of the style you are going for with your outdoor kitchen, you will want to figure out what appliances will fit both your wants and needs.
+To build off the style you are going for with your outdoor kitchen, you will want to figure out what appliances will fit both your wants and needs.
 You will want to figure out the general look and finish of the appliances you are going for.
-Before you can look at wants, the primary factor in the appliances needed will be if they are rated for outdoor use.
-Some appliances may have the finish approved for outdoor use yet the inner components can get ruined due to weather or even just moisture in the air.
-You can find Outdoor Rated Range Hoods made by ZLINE perfect for your outdoor kitchen here.Outdoor Kitchen Rangehood
+Before you can look at wants, the primary factor in the appliances needed will be whether they are rated for outdoor use.
+Some appliances may have the finish approved for outdoor use, yet the inner components can get ruined due to weather or even just moisture in the air.
+You can find Outdoor Grill Hoods made by ZLINE, perfect for your outdoor grilling area, here.

 3. Extras